awilli1186/wee-website/content/script/dom/$position.md

 ---
 name: $position
-heading: Get the position of the first matching selection
+heading: Get the position of the first matching selection relative to its offset parent
 ---

 ---variables---